angular-schule/website-articles/blog/2018-02-rxjs-own-log-operator/README.md

 ## 2) Use existing operators

-Let's take back into mind what we wanted to do.
+Let's cast our minds back to what we wanted to do.
 Our goal was to hide this line in a custom operator:

 ```typescript
 tap(e => console.log('message', e))